Storytelling at SXSW 2017

 SXSW Interactive is an overwhelming mashup of content, creativity and pure chaos.
 At an event with seventeen separate tracks, and thousands of sessions and speakers, just setting your schedule can you take you the better part of the day.
 But this year, no matter what track you’d chosen, or which session you found yourself in, you were almost sure to hear the word “storytelling” – not always marketing, not branding, not even web design or UX – storytelling.

 In a session entitled “Startup Master Class: Lessons in Brand Building” Jen Rubio, co-founder and president of Away, and Andrew Perietti, president of Outdoor Voices, spoke about the importance of storytelling to building an authentic brand from the ground up – emphasizing the importance of nailing down your brand story from the start and sticking to it.
-Amy Balliet, CEO of Killer Infographics, told audiences how to tell your company story visually, how to unify your message with images and infographics, and Donnie Osmond (yes, that Donnie Osmond), mostly just told stories about being Donnie Osmond.
+Amy Balliet, CEO of Killer Visual Strategies, told audiences how to tell your company story visually, how to unify your message with images and infographics, and Donnie Osmond (yes, that Donnie Osmond), mostly just told stories about being Donnie Osmond.

 But from the many different narratives about storytelling, a few essential lessons could be drawn for those working to build a successful brand, or helping clients build theirs: first, build your brand narrative, second, speak directly to your audience, and third, keep your story tight, unified and cohesive.